Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Conclusion

 \section{Conclusion}

 We carry out an empirical study aiming to understand \cfgguide~from a classifier-centric perspective.
-Our analysis reveals that both \cfgguide~and \cgguide~push the denoising diffusion process away from the data's decision boundaries, where low-quality generations usually occur.
-To improve low-quality generations around the decision boundary, we propose a flow matching based postprocessing step, and verify its effectiveness on various datasets.
+Our analysis reveals that both \cfgguide~and \cgguide~push the denoising diffusion process away from the data's decision boundaries on 1D data.
+For high-dimensional data, we propose a flow matching based postprocessing step to indirectly assess our classifier-centric understanding and verify its effectiveness across datasets.